mateusmlo/mateusmlo/README.md

 * This document is always a WIP, expect to see something new every once in a while.
 * I'm totally capable of making my way through a project written in a language I'm not used to, provided good code readability and documentation.
 Most existing projects have patterns that can be extended or reproduced without a deep knowledge, hence I'm not afraid to work with languages I didn't mention here (of course there are exceptions, legacy PHP or Java will make me cry).
 My interest in golang started like this, by the way.
 * :beer:, :tea: or :coffee: will always be on my desk.
 Not always at the same time.
-* My profile looks abandoned but I've just been working a lot on an enterprise account.
-There will be things around here soon ;)
 * :calling: You can find me @: [Telegram](https://t.me/mmlo95), Discord @ Bocchi#0681.